JuniperPhoton/HDRMemoryIssueDemo/README.md

 # HDR Memory issue demo

+> NOTE: It seems like iOS 18 Beta 5 has resolved this issue.

 This demo illustrates a memory leak issue when loading HDR images.
 After building the demo and installing the app, you can recreate this issue by:

 - Clicking the button above to select images.